PierreSenellart/provsql/doc/source/user/aggregation.rst

 A widening (an integer to ``numeric``, to a float) keeps the value as it is, and a narrowing to an integer rounds half away from zero, which is what PostgreSQL's own cast does; a cast to ``text``, to a ``boolean`` or to a date has no arithmetic behind it and stays a reading of the plain value.
+What the cast starts *from* has to be a number as well, since the carried form computes in ``numeric`` over the value the aggregate holds: ``bool_or(flag)::int`` is therefore a reading of the plain value, not a carried cast (the value of a Boolean aggregate is ``true``, which no arithmetic reads), and so is a cast over a text-valued one.
+Casts that
-Casts that PostgreSQL inserts on its own -- to line up the two arms of a ``GREATEST``, or an argument with a parameter -- are not the query's reading and are left where they are.
+PostgreSQL inserts on its own -- to line up the two arms of a ``GREATEST``, or an argument with a parameter -- are not the query's reading and are left where they are.